debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 I am committed to communicating proactively with my mentors if anything changes, and to maintaining consistent weekly updates regardless of workload elsewhere.

 ## Post GSOC Commitments
+I intend to remain an active contributor to the Debezium project beyond the GSoC period.
+The SQLite connector will be in a functional state by the end of GSoC, but like any new connector there will be follow-up work.
+I will stay engaged and continue improving the connector.